szepeviktor/debian-server-tools/mail/README.md

 [OVH ImapCopy](https://ssl0.ovh.net/ie/imapcopy/)
 [OfflineIMAP](https://github.com/OfflineIMAP/offlineimap)

-### Send messages in an mbox file to an email address
+### Send all messages in an mbox file to an email address

 see: mail/mbox_send2.py